List of English football first tier top scorers: Players with 100 or more goals

-Former Leeds United legend Johnny Giles in a 2016 interview published in the Irish Independent states "What other sport wipes out 100 years of records and standards and decides that Alan Shearer was the first player to score 100 goals for two clubs when Jimmy Greaves did it decades before?
+Starting in 1992–93, the Premier League was established as the first tier English football competition, replacing the Football League First Division.
+The Premier League does not include matches prior to its establishment in record-keeping, which has been criticized.
+In a 2016 interview published in the Irish Independent, former Leeds United legend Johnny Giles stated "What other sport wipes out 100 years of records and standards and decides that Alan Shearer was the first player to score 100 goals for two clubs when Jimmy Greaves did it decades before?
 In no other sport in England is there such a casual disregard and disrespect for the achievements of players who inhabit the archives..."